Does your hard drive look like a lost and found bin? Mine sure does.

 While that may give you a glimmer of hope in that scenario, should it?
 Even if your jacket is “found,” you still need someone to retrieve it from a timeless stash of forgotten items.

-Now extrapolate that unwieldy methodology out to your entire organization.
+Now extrapolate that unwieldy methodology out to your entire organization's file share.
 Is everybody treating their documents and storage that way?
 They are?
 Uh oh.
 That’s thousands and thousands of people running their own mismatched, uncatalogued lost and founds.
 As individuals, we’re probably capable of managing several hundred (even a few thousand) files in such a hodge-podge fashion.
 But at a company level?
 Good luck.

 For years now, we’ve been hearing customers and prospective customers alike ask for a way to find, track, and analyze “dark data.”
 Gaining control and organization of such content is key to improving productivity and access to data.
 Finally, that capability is here.
 ZL File Analysis and Management is designed to convert your lost and found from a disorganized cardboard bin into a meticulously governed digital library of content.
 No more guessing about what people may looking for or accessing.
 ZL Enterprise Analytics™ gives you the insight and key statistics you need to maintain more up-to-date ACL permissions, or a more efficient and defensible retention schedule… just to name a few examples.